oliviaqu/577/Unsupervised Learning/K_Means clustering/README.md

 # DATASET
 The dataset used is palmerpenguins which contains size measurements for three penguin species observed on three islands in the Palmer Archipelago, Antarctica.

-In this KNN alogrithm, we use 'bill length[mm]' and 'bill depth[mm]' as features to train the model and make the classification.
+In this K-Means Clustering alogrithm, we use 'bill length[mm]' and 'bill depth[mm]' as features to train the model and make the classification.

 We first build the class about k-means clustering from the scratch, then perform the algorithm again using scikit-learn package.